|Commemoration of the Transfer of the Icon of St. Demetrios|

 Being transferred there through your icon O Martyr.

 During the reign of Emperor Manuel Komnenos (1143-1180), when Joseph was Abbot of the sacred and royal Monastery of Pantokratoros in Constantinople, in March of 1149, the Emperor was on his way to war with Sicily.
-Having passed through Thessaloniki, the Abbot met with the Emperor in a village two days from the city called Dobrochouvista, two miles from Beroea.
+Having passed through Thessaloniki, the Abbot met with the Emperor in a village two days from the city called Dobrochouvista, two miles from Beroea, about a two day journey from Thessaloniki.
 Among other things, the Abbot reminded the Emperor of his ancestor's promise to give the miraculous icon that lay upon the tomb of Saint Demetrios in Thessaloniki to the Monastery of Pantokratoros.

 The Emperor was glad to honor the promise.
 Having written a letter to the Duke of Thessaloniki whose name was Basil, he asked that he make a new icon of Saint Demetrios to place upon his tomb, and the old icon was to be taken and transferred to the Monastery of Pantokratoros in Constantinople.
 This was immediately done.
 A new icon of Saint Demetrios, more beautiful and larger than the one before, made of gold and silver was placed on the tomb, while the old icon was transferred to Constantinople.